okuhlen/google-secret-manager-integration-example/Readme.md

 ## Solution Setup

-This solution contains 2 projects:
+This solution contains 3 projects:

+- Application: This is a class library that contains common extensions, utilities, constants and other application related model classes.
 - SettingsLoader: This is a console application that loads secrets into your Google secret manager instance.
 The idea here is, you could have a powershell script or similar which runs this app when neccessary (in development, or when deploying code to production).
 - WebApiExample: This is a simple ASP.NET Core Web API application that uses the secrets loaded into your secret manager instance.
 More on this below.